 Most Nevada business entities require a registered agent.
 The agent is registered with the state of Nevada to be the business’ official point of contact.
 The state sends routine notices to the registered agent.
 If a business is sued, the registered agent can be the one who receives the legal process.
 A registered agent forwards notices received to the business owners.

 Contact a Business Formation Lawyer in Nevada

-LKP has highly experienced attorneys in Las Vegas who form businesses throughout Nevada.
-If you or someone you know needs business formation services in Nevada, whether in Las Vegas, Henderson, Reno, or Carson City, contact us for a free consultation using our online contact form.
-Or call 702-333-1711 to speak to a business formation attorney experienced in forming corporations, LLCs, series LLCs, and limited partnerships.
+LKP has highly experienced business formation attorneys in Las Vegas who serve businesses throughout Nevada.
+If you or someone you know needs business formation services or requires incorporation in Nevada, whether in Las Vegas, Henderson, Reno, or Carson City, contact us for a free consultation using our online contact form.
+Or call 702-333-1711 to speak to a business attorney experienced in forming corporations, LLCs, series LLCs, and limited partnerships.